- Which books should I read by BIPOC writers?

 Linda Grant describes Rhys’ writing as one of “yearning, rage and desire whose unadorned prose hits the solar plexus.” 🔥

-A book that will definitely be an impressionable literary read for students.
+This is a book that will definitely be an impressionable literary read for students.

 Persepolis by Marjane Satrapi

-This two-part graphic novel which was also made into an animated award-winning film, is perfect for students who struggle to read longer novels. 🎦
+This two-part graphic novel which was also made into an animated award-winning film is perfect for students who struggle to read longer novels. 🎦

 An autobiographical account, Persepolis narrates the Iranian-born French author’s experience of growing up in Iran before and after the Islamic Revolution.

-A poignant coming-of-age novel, through it students will witness Satrapi’s life as a child of war, when she is forced to flee her beloved homeland. 😢
+A poignant coming-of-age novel, through it students will witness Satrapi’s life as a child of war when she is forced to flee her beloved homeland. 😢

 The author’s experiences will also acquaint students with the struggles of cultural adaptation and xenophobia that Satrapi experiences in Austria.